george-pov/YTSkedy/docs/api/operations/youtube-publish-setup.md

    channel.
 If an unverified-app warning appears, choose Advanced, then proceed;
    as the owner you can continue past it.
 5. Click Exchange authorization code for tokens.
 6. Copy the Refresh token value.
-This is the `YouTube:RefreshToken` secret.
+This is the `YouTubeChannels:{reference}:RefreshToken` secret.

 ## Part C: Configure the backend